-Teacher's Name: Date: A ssignment: Status of Teacher: (Circle e One) Temporary Probationary Permanent Other: Assessment Rankings: • Commendable of his fully s and p /her professi skilled and a rofessional o ional repertory. ble to integrate development into A level of devel complex element that practice. vior and has it as a regular part lopment in which the teacher is nts of instruction, curriculum, The teacher is consistently and professional development. • Meets Expectation devel opment in w is able to teach does not exceed.
-A level of independently, internalizes and eaching. • Needs Improvement which self-d the teacher irected and still relies on su independent in l pport but is me per or his pract ons.
-A level of development in oving toward becoming more tice.
-The teacher is attempting to labout teaching. • Unsatisfactory Empl oyee's perfo rmance does no t meet expectat iions.
+Teacher's Name: Date: A ssignment: Status of Teacher: (Circle e One) Temporary Probationary Permanent Other: Assessment Rankings: • Commendable of his/ fully s and p /her professi skilled and a rofessional c ional repertory. ble to integrate development inte A level of devel complex element o that practice. vior and has it as a regular part lopment in which the teacher is nts of instruction, curriculum, The teacher is consistently and professional development. • Meets Expectation devel opment in w is able to teach does not exceed.
+A level of independently, internalizes and eaching. • Needs Improvement Employee needs to be reminded about expectations.
+A level of development in which the teacher still relies on support but is moving toward becoming more self-directed and independent in her or his practice.
+The teacher is attempting internalize and apply what she or he has learned about teaching. • Unsatisfactory Empl oyee's perfo rmance does no t meet expectat ions.